MarioSomodi/Advanced-application-development-based-on-templates/README.md

-# Advanced-application-development-based-on-templates
+# Advanced application development based on templates
-Programming exercises I had in a subject called "Advanced application development based on templates" at Algebra University College.
+I learned the theory of all of the above design patterns as well as their usage as solutions in various problems.